-I Wrote a Book, Now What?
+I Wrote a Book.
+Now What?
 3 Unexpected Ways to Practice Writing After You Publish

 My work-in-progress began to almost write itself.

 Since then, I’ve had something come out in print every year.
-And when my post-book blues hit, I know to stop and take a break with one of my 3 R’s.
+And when my post-book blues hit, I know to stop and take a break with one of my three R’s.

 You can, too.